 - High temperature

-If you or someone you know are displaying any of the more serious symptoms, there’s a chance it could be Encephalitis.
-In this case, you should seek immediate medical attention, as the sooner it is diagnosed and treated, the better the chance of reducing long term complications.
+If you or someone you know are displaying any of the more serious symptoms, there’s a chance it could be encephalitis.
+In this case, you should seek immediate medical attention, as the sooner it’s diagnosed and treated, the better the chance of reducing long-term complications.

-Encephalitis can be difficult to diagnose as the symptoms often resemble a number of other diseases.
-As such doctors will use various methods for diagnosis of Encephalitis including CT and MRI scans, lumbar punctures and EEGs.
+Encephalitis can be difficult to diagnose as the symptoms often resemble other diseases, so doctors will use various methods of diagnosing your condition, including CT and MRI scans, lumbar punctures and EEGs.

 For free legal advice call our Medical Negligence Solicitors